Leaderboard

 4 points

-20. Got the guards mounted, they are old bits of shit I found, stays are recycled junkcut and welded I, made sure everything has heaps of super stud lock on it and is straight and its good to go, that rear number plate/ light thing is off a Bantam, I choped it down, I might invest in a can of paint to touch up hear and there, I want to fuck up the chrome on the tank some how, I think you can do it with some acid and a rag and a car battery.
+Got the guards mounted, they are old bits of shit I found, stays are recycled junkcut and welded I, made sure everything has heaps of super stud lock on it and is straight and its good to go, that rear number plate/ light thing is off a Bantam, I choped it down, I might invest in a can of paint to touch up hear and there, I want to fuck up the chrome on the tank some how, I think you can do it with some acid and a rag and a car battery.3 points

 3 points

-27. Got a WOF today, super stoked about that!
+Got a WOF today, super stoked about that!
 Also, for some reason the Dutch Top Gear website, and another Dutch site wrote some little articles about the Echo.
 This translation had me laughing out loud, ahaha "The combination, which you only dream about (mainly because it just doesn't make sense), apparently runs track-time sessions in New Zealand , and sounds surprisingly good too.
 We hope not to offend anyone here, but the Toyota Prius engine isn't the prime candidate for an ' engine-swap ' project.
 We will also not soon see a Toyota Echo among the registrations of a track day.
 Still, David van der Haas from Matamate, New Zealand thought it sounded good in his head to bring the two together."
 Thanks again to everyone that's helped me get the car going again with another motor.
-I'm now all set for OS drags in december, and getting the car back to the dyno in the meantime is now top priority.
+I'm now all set for OS drags in december, and getting the car back to the dyno in the meantime is now top priority.3 points

-28. Sup yo.
+Sup yo.
 So a group of us are doing another shitbox challenge thing next week.
 This year, buying and modifying cars for less than 1500 bucks in the theme of the Golden era, aka, early 2000s.
 So we're off on a roadie in our creations next Tuesday, cutting another lap of the south island.
 Gonna be staying in Nelson 8th November, hokitika 9th, queenstown 10th and invers on the 11th.
 Thought it'd be worth a post up here if anyone local wants to come out for a brew and a yarn when we're in each town.
 Will probs do a really shit park up and cruise in each town for a laugh and to be general pests.
 4/5 of the cars we're using.
 And there's an EK civic hatch as well.
-Come hang!
+Come hang!2 points

 2 points